codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 {% endraw %}
 {% endhighlight %}

-The `helm package` command expects a path to an unpacked chart, replace `<mychart>` in the example with the directory that holds your chart files.
-Note that this directory has have the same name as the chart name, as per Helm requirements.<br>
+The `helm package` command expects a path to an unpacked chart.
+Replace `<mychart>` in the example with the directory that holds your chart files.
+Note that this directory must have the same name as the chart name, as per Helm requirements.<br>
-See [helm package docs](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_package.md){:target="_blank"} and [helm charts overview](https://github.com/kubernetes/helm/blob/master/docs/charts.md){:target="_blank"} for more information.
+See [Helm package docs](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_package.md){:target="_blank"} and [Helm charts overview](https://github.com/kubernetes/helm/blob/master/docs/charts.md){:target="_blank"} for more information.

 {{site.data.callout.callout_info}}
-Note the usage of `cf_export` to make the variable available for other steps in the pipeline as described here: [Codefresh Yaml Variables]({{site.baseurl}}/docs/pipelines/variables).
+To use `cf_export`and make the variable available to other steps in the pipeline, see [Variables in pipelines]({{site.baseurl}}/docs/pipelines/variables).
 {{site.data.callout.end}}

 ## Example 1: Push the chart to GCS based Helm Repository
-The first example will push the packaged chart into a public cloud storage service, like AWS S3, Azure Storage, or Google Cloud Storage.
+The first example pushes the packaged chart into a public cloud storage service, like AWS S3, Azure Storage, or Google Cloud Storage.
 We chose Google Cloud Storage (GCS) for this example.
-Our pipeline will have 3 steps:
+Our pipeline has three steps:

 {:start="1"}
 1. download_index: download the Helm `index.yaml` file from GCS, or create one of it's not there.